AlekEagle/cumulonimbus-docs/src/api/index.md

 ## Ratelimits

 This API implements a ratelimit system.
 All endpoints are managed by this ratelimiting system, the default limit is 100 requests in 5 minutes unless otherwise specified.
-If you do get ratelimited, your request will return with error `429 Too Many Requests`, with the headers: `X-RateLimit-Limit`, `X-RateLimit-Remaining`, and `Retry-After`.
+If you do get ratelimited, your request will return with error [RateLimited](/reference/structures/errors.md#ratelimited) (`429 Too Many Requests`), with the headers: `X-RateLimit-Limit`, `X-RateLimit-Remaining`, `X-RateLimit-Reset`, and `Retry-After`.

 ## Your First API Call